DTADMI/gamehub-app/README.md

 - When files are missing, you should see at most a single warning per missing key; subsequent calls will be no‑ops.
 - In tests, the manager can be used with a mocked `Audio` implementation (Vitest + jsdom).

+Credits

+For current placeholder assets and sounds used during development, see `public/credits.md`.
+This file is kept up to date as new placeholders are added and will list final art/audio attributions when they land.

 11. Breakout — Boosters & Particles

 Boosters (player‑controlled speed burst):